fabio-jun/Uni/Web/DeliveryApp/README.md

-Delivery application using IntelliJ IDEA, Spring Boot and Maven
+A delivery application made using IntelliJ IDEA, Spring Boot and Maven

 ./spring boot:run